zalora/styleguide/pages/components/Tabs.md

 # Tabs
-Tabs are used to organise and allow navigation between groups of content that are related and at the same level of hierarchy.
+Tabs are used to organise and allow navigation between groups of content that are related and at the same level of the hierarchy.

-In contrast, the content in navigation bars are unrelated to each other.
+In contrast, the content in navigation bars is unrelated to each other.

 ## Usage